-It has been a little while since we last met, so let's remind ourselves of where we are in the service.
-We begin today just after the thrice-holy hymn has been sung and the altar has been censed to prepare us to hear the Holy Scriptures.
-The reader approaches the solea and the deacon proclaims "Let us attend!".
+In the service, the reader approaches the solea (the raised area near the iconostasis) and the deacon proclaims "Let us attend!".
 The set of readings that follow are the culmination of the first part of the Divine Liturgy: the Liturgy of the Word.
 They occur at a pivotal moment; everything preceding them, all the prayers, hymns, and incense, has prepared us to hear the Scriptures.
 Likewise these readings prepare us for the second half of the Liturgy: the Liturgy of the Eucharist, wherein we shall receive Christ.
 The Readings consist of three parts, the Psalms, the Epistle, and the Gospel, and are accompanied the homily to expound upon what was read.